 For each opportunity, the key is to define your pursuit intensity.

-Pursuit intensity is a simple yet powerful concept.
-By defining it, you define how much energy—whether high, medium, or low—to devote to winning a specific sales opportunity.
+How much energy—whether high, medium, or low—a seller should devote to winning a specific sales opportunity.
 Doing this often takes only about 5 minutes.

 - Competitive Position